 Forms should be revised and reprinted if doing so supports marketing goals and as budget allows.

 Forms that are highly visible to the public should be brought into compliance with the logo, typeface and color specifications outlined in this guide.
 Generally, the more visible a form is, the sooner it should be revised and reprinted.

 Forms that are only used internally will require little revision.
-If an organizational logo appears on the form, make sure the logo is used as specified in this guide.
+If an institutional logo appears on the form, make sure the logo is used as specified in this guide.
 This revision can wait until dwindling quantities necessitate a reprint.

 The organization includes several interests that are primarily commercial rather than academic or medical, including Loma Linda Market, Patio Pantry, the Campus Store and the online store.
 Because of that difference in focus, purpose and audience, some of these areas may be better served by using the logotype only or even by adopting a graphic identity that is somewhat or completely different from that of the rest of the organization.